2015 Brabantse Pijl

-The 2015 Brabantse Pijl was the 55th edition of the Brabantse Pijl road cycling race.
+The 2015 Brabantse Pijl was the 55th edition of the Brabantse Pijl road cycling race in Belgium.
 Held on 15 April 2015, it started in Leuven and ended 205.4 km later in Overijse.
 It was a 1.HC-ranked race that was part of the 2015 UCI Europe Tour.
 The main difficulty in the race was caused by 26 climbs, as well as twisting roads in the final part of the route.